 3:30 PM – As I’m cranking through changes for Client C, a draft Purchase Agreement for Client B (the public company being acquired by a larger public company) arrives.

-A Purchase Agreement (also called a Definitive Agreement or Stock Purchase Agreement, among other terms) defines the key terms of an acquisition.
 Beyond just the price the buyer is paying, other important terms are the representations and warranties (what the buyer/seller state is legally true about their businesses), the treatment of options (ignored, assumed, or cashed out) and the termination fee or break-up fee (how much the buyer or seller pays if either one cancels the deal after agreeing to it).

 5 PM – Finish off work for Client C and go through the Purchase Agreement with the associate to summarize the major points.
 Sometimes analysts get no exposure to the legal side of deals, but I was fortunate enough to learn about it here.